adithyanarisipilli/traffic-sign-detection-cnn/README.md

 - **F1-Score**: 92%

 ## 📌 How to Run
-Run the `traffice-sign-detection.ipynb` file in:
+Run the `traffice-sign-detection-cnn.ipynb` file in:
 - Jupyter Notebook locally
 - [Kaggle Notebook](https://kaggle.com)